senorindependiente/myFlix-client/readme.md

-# React App - myFlix
+# myFlix
-### A client-side application called myFlix based on its existing server-side code (REST API and database)
+### A client-side application, created with React.js and Sass, called myFlix based on its existing server-side code (REST API and database)